Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 ## Introduction

-This repository contains the scripts used by the Exeter Diabetes team to produce three cohorts and their associated biomarker/comorbidity/sociodemographic data from a CPRD Aurum dataset:
+This repository contains the R scripts used by the Exeter Diabetes team to produce three cohorts and their associated biomarker/comorbidity/sociodemographic data from a CPRD Aurum dataset:
 * An **'at-diagnosis'** cohort
 * A **prevalent** cohort (registered at 01/02/2020)
 * A **treatment response** (MASTERMIND) cohort (those initiating diabetes medications)